Skip to Main Content Scroll to the top Icon

 • Since November 2024, the County of Simcoe has begun permanently transitioning 48 seniors (55+) living in emergency shelters to assisted living programs and modular rapid rehousing programs.

-• The three new programs located in Barrie open up an additional 48 emergency shelter beds that would have previously been used by these individuals.
+• The two programs opened up an additional 44 emergency shelter beds that would have previously been used by these individuals.

 • The County funds nine outreach services that will continue to offer support to those who may choose to remain outside.